andrew/ultimate-awesome/README.md

 - [Jupyter-Guide](https://github.com/mikeroyal/Jupyter-Guide) - Jupyter Guide.
 - [macOS-iOS-iPadOS-Guide](https://github.com/mikeroyal/macOS-iOS-iPadOS-Guide) - macOS/iOS/iPadOS Guide .
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.
-- [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
 - [awesome-data-steward-resources](https://github.com/Nazeeefa/awesome-data-steward-resources) - A list of resources to learn about data stewardship.
 - [minecraft-bookmarks](https://github.com/NNBnh/minecraft-bookmarks) - 🧾 My personal list of Minecraft stuff.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.